Indoor/outdoor fiber optic cable

 Tube and core protection

-Gel-filled loose tubes and water-blocking elements help protect the cable core from moisture ingress in mixed indoor/outdoor routes, especially where the cable passes between building and duct sections.
+Water-swellable tape and the dry core structure help limit longitudinal water penetration in mixed indoor/outdoor routes, especially where the cable passes between building and duct sections.

 Dielectric build